The Credits Roll into the Sea: Plot

-Publication
+visits the movie theater for the first time in years and meets Kai, a young man who studies filmmaking at an art school.
+Both soon notice their tendency to observe the audience's reaction to a film rather than the film itself, prompting Kai to challenge Umiko on seeking her own desires.
+Inspired by Kai's drive, Umiko enrolls at the art school, where she witnesses and struggles to understand the aspirations of a much younger generation of students.
+Umiko questions on what type of experience is valued, and she seeks for change within this new environment through filmmaking.

+Media

+Manga

 Written and illustrated by John Tarachine, the series was serialized in Akita Shoten's Mystery Bonita magazine from October 6, 2020, to November 6, 2025.
-A spin-off chapter is set to be published in the same magazine in January 2026.
-As of July 2025, the series' individual chapters have been collected into eight tankōbon volumes.
+A spin-off chapter was published in the same magazine in January 2026.
+Its individual chapters were collected into nine tankōbon volumes.

 At Anime NYC 2025, Dark Horse Comics announced that they licensed the series for English publication.